-In a world of picture-perfect feeds, apartments created just for Instagram, and a whole lot of selfie taking, it’s safe to say people have social media on the brain while they’re traipsing the globe.
+In a world of picture-perfect feeds, apartments created just for Instagram, and a profusion of selfie taking, it’s safe to say people have social media on the brain while they’re traipsing the globe.
 It fosters a sense of connection while we’re far away and allows us to share our most exciting moments with new friends and old.
 The benefits are fabulous.
 But, somewhere along the road (literally), we may have gotten a bit swept up in it all.

 Here at Seeker, we believe that you should be focusing on the non-’gram worthy times, and here’s 6 reasons why:

 Destinations should move you, not just your feed.